igor-dulger/consensys-final-project/README.md

 ```
 $ truffle migrate --reset
 ```

-### Start web server localhost:3000
-```
-$ npm run start
-```

 ### Metamask configuration
 Open metamask plugin in your browser.
 Logout from your current account.
 Click *Import using account seed phrase*
 Use mnemonics you saved before
+Select custom network 127.0.0.1:8545

+### Start web server localhost:3000
+```
+$ npm run start
+```

 ### Testing tips
 For testing just give your Account1 (marketplace owner) a seller role.
 Then